Darkness4/distributed-systems-training/README.md

 - Chapter 5: Secure your Services (i.e, use mutual TLS)
 - Chapter 6: Observe your systems (i.e, use OpenTelemetry for metrics and traces, slog for structured logging)
 - Chapter 7: Server-to-Server Service Discovery (i.e, use Serf to discover neighbors) and add replication (which is broken and will be fixed on Chapter 8)
-- Chapter 8: Coordinate your services with Concensus (i.e, use Raft to elect a leader and replicate logs) \[WIP]
+- Chapter 8: Coordinate your services with Concensus (i.e, use Raft to elect a leader and replicate logs)

 Modifications: